 Guidelines for teaching

-These guidelines are part of the Copyright Policy.
-They are guidelines for making third party teaching content available to Federation enrolled students within the Copyright Act and our licences.
+Guidelines for making third party teaching content available to Federation enrolled students within the Copyright Act and our licences.

 Principles for all uses of content: